x-stars/RangeForeach/README.md

 }
 ```

-which is equivalent to the legacy for-loop below:
+which is equivalent to the legacy for loop below:

 ``` CSharp
 for (int index = 0; index < 100; index++)